Tissue transglutaminase: Regulation

 The expression of tTG is regulated at the transcriptional level depending on complex signal cascades.
 Once synthesized, most of the protein is found in the cytoplasm, plasma membrane and ECM, but a small fraction is translocated to the nucleus, where it participates in the control of its own expression through the regulation of transcription factors.

 Crosslinking activity by tTG requires the binding of Ca2+ ions.
 Multiple Ca2+ can bind to a single tTG molecule.
 Specifically, tTG binds up to 6 calcium ions at 5 different binding sites.
 Mutations to these binding sites causing lower calcium affinity, decrease the enzyme's transglutaminase activity.
 In contrast, the binding of one molecule of GTP or GDP inhibits the crosslinking activity of the enzyme.
 Therefore, intracellular tTG is mostly inactive due to the relatively high concentration of GTP/GDP and the low levels of calcium inside the cell.
 Although extracellular tTG is expected to be active due to the low concentration of guanine nucleotides and the high levels of calcium in the extracellular space, evidence has shown that extracellular tTG is mostly inactive.
 Recent studies suggest that extracellular tTG is kept inactive by the formation of a disulfide bond between two vicinal cysteine residues, namely Cys 370 and Cys 371.
 When this disulfide bond forms, the enzyme remains in an open confirmation but becomes catalytically inactive.
 The, oxidation/reduction of the disulfide bond serves as a third allosteric regulatory mechanism (along with GTP/GDP and Ca2+) for the activation of tTG.
 Thioredoxin-1 has been shown to activate extracellular tTG by reducing the disulfide bond.
-Another disuplhide bond can form in tTG, between the residues Cys-230 and Cys-370.
+Another disulfide bond can form in tTG, between the residues Cys-230 and Cys-370.
 While this bond does not exist in the enzyme's native state, it appears when the enzyme is inactivated via oxidation.
 The presence of calcium protects against the formation of both disulfide bonds, thus making the enzyme more resistant to oxidation.